2025–26 B1 League season

-The 2025–26 B1 League season, also known as the 2025–26 Resona Group B1 League season (2025–26シーズン りそなグループ B1リーグ, 2025–26 Shīzun Resona Group B1 Rīgu) for sponsorship reasons, will be the tenth season of the B1 League, the top Japanese professional basketball league, since its establishment in 2015.
+The 2025–26 B1 League season, also known as the 2025–26 Resona Group B1 League season (2025–26シーズン りそなグループ B1リーグ, 2025–26 Shīzun Resona Group B1 Rīgu) for sponsorship reasons, is the tenth season of the B1 League, the top Japanese professional basketball league, since its establishment in 2015.
+It was also the final season under the promotion and relegation setup, as the league structure will change in the 2026–27 season, with the B1 division becoming the B.League Premier.

 Utsunomiya Brex are the defending champions, having won their third B.League title after defeating the Ryukyu Golden Kings in the 2025 finals.

 Changes from last season

 Format

 The teams will now be split between two conferences instead of three as in previous seasons.

 Team changes

 Altiri Chiba and Toyama Grouses were promoted from the B2 League.
 Relegation from the B1 League was suspended last season as part of the lead up to the upcoming league reformatting.